Jaimy-monsuur/Python-analytics-microsoft-cources-/README.md

 # Python analytics(microsoft cources)
-  - inks are in the python files
+  - links are in the python files